You Deserve Fair Compensation After An AccidentWe Can And Will Fight To Protect Your Rights.

-An Overview of Motorcycle Laws in Colorado
+An Overview Of Motorcycle Laws In Colorado

 All motorcyclists and other drivers are required to comply with standard traffic laws — like those regarding stopping at red lights and complying with speed limits.
 Additionally, however, there are some specific Colorado laws that riders must know and follow in order to avoid an infraction and ride safely and legally in the state.

-What Riders Need to Know about Colorado Motorcycle Laws1
+What Riders Need to Know about Colorado Motorcycle Laws 1

 Motorcyclists are permitted to “co-ride” in Colorado, which means that they can ride alongside one other motorcyclist (only one) within the same lane of traffic.
 Riders are prohibited, however, from lane sharing or lane splitting with passenger vehicles, which involves trying to pass these vehicles within the same lane or by riding along the lane marker.
 Riders are also prohibited from grabbing onto other motorcycles or vehicles while riding, which may be referred to as “clinging” or “towing.”

-- Required protective gear – All riders and motorcycle passengers in Colorado are required by law to wear some form of eye protection, which can include the visor of a helmet, plastic safety glasses, eyeglasses made from safety glass and googles.
+All riders and motorcycle passengers in Colorado are required by law to wear some form of eye protection, which can include the visor of a helmet, plastic safety glasses, eyeglasses made from safety glass, and goggles.
 Windshields of motorcycles are not considered to be eye protection.

-- Passenger laws – If a motorcyclist is carrying a passenger, that passenger must be seated either behind the rider (on the seat) or in a sidecar.
+If a motorcyclist is carrying a passenger, that passenger must be seated either behind the rider (on the seat) or in a sidecar.
 It is illegal for passengers to be seated in front of riders.
 Additionally, motorcycles carrying passengers must be equipped with footrests, and passengers are legally required to use these footrests when riding (as long as they are not in a sidecar).

 - There are not handlebar height restrictions for motorcycles or prohibitions against helmet speakers in Colorado.